-Compliment your printer with HP ink refills from InkBank and you'll have a hard to beat combination.
-Most HP ink cartridges are quite easy and very economical to refill and usually work for number of successful refills - if looked after.
+Complement your printer with HP ink refills from InkBank and you'll have a hard to beat combination.
+Most HP ink cartridges are quite easy and very economical to refill and usually work for number of successful refills - before needing replacement.

-Each refill kit contains ink for several refills, all the tools you will need, as well as detailed instructions in English.
+Each ink refill kit contains enough ink for several refills, all the tools you will need, as well as detailed instructions in English.
 Black and colour refill kits are available separately.
-When you've used up the supplied ink, individual colours can be bought individually (here) in different quantities.
-The supplied ink is not made by HP, but is formulated specifically for HP printer ink cartridges and ink tanks.
+When you've used up the supplied ink, individual colour ink can be bought individually (here) in different quantities.
+The supplied ink is not made by HP, but is formulated specifically for HP printer ink cartridges.
 Premium quality, quick drying dye or pigment ink.

 NOT universal or Chinese inks.
 100% guaranteed.

 Scroll down to find HP ink refills for your printer - or read on for more info on HP ink cartridge refilling.

 Can my HP ink cartridges be refilled?
 Any tricks?

 1 - Refill HP cartridges before empty...
 Most HP ink cartridges (with print-head) are pretty easy to refill, if you know how.
 Cartridges should not be allowed to run out of ink.
 Refilling (topping up) HP cartridges before or as soon as any colour (or black) starts to fade, can considerably extend the ink cartridge/print-head life.
 Topping the cartridges up frequently is best approach, but even empty cartridges usually work ok after refilling - if it'sdone straight away.